People always ask about how we find motivation to workout and eat healthily.

 - Instead of thinking about all the foods you “can’t” eat (though I don’t recommend making any food “off limits”), think about the abundance of delicious foods that you can eat that make you feel good.

 - Get your whole family on board.
 There’s no reason that they shouldn’t be learning to eat well and exercise; you obviously care about their wellbeing, so get them to make changes alongside you.

 - Make it easy for yourself; layout workout clothes & shoes ahead of time

 - Schedule it, and don’t cancel on yourself.
 Working out is important, and it inarguably benefits your health.
 It is not superficial and it’s not something that you should feel bad about being firm with in it’s priority in your schedule.

 - Find a workout buddy.
 The support of a friend can go a long ways in keeping you accountable.

 - Find something you enjoy.
 If you have fun doing it, you will be a lot less resistant.

 - Do a warm up workout; after 5 minute of light activity - once you get those feel-good hormones going - there’s a good chance you will be ready for more.

-- Find a supportive community who supports you in creating a healthy mindset and pursuing your goals; open a free account on the free Fitness Blender app; available on iOS & Android (note you will need a separate account & password from your FB account).
-This is easily one of the most supportive communities I've ever come across and I'm very proud of you guys.
+- Find a supportive community that helps you in creating a healthy mindset and pursuing your goals; open a free account on the free Fitness Blender website.
+Honestly, this is easily one of the most supportive communities I've ever come across and I'm very proud of the Fitness Blender family.